patmonardo/Yoga/Sankara/BS/BS-C01/brahma-I.05.md

 ### **Concluding Significance**
 Sutra 5 firmly establishes Brahman as the sole intelligent cause of the universe, refuting Pradhāna’s claim to causality. Śaṅkara’s exhaustive commentary sets the stage for further debates with other schools while affirming the Vedāntic view of an omniscient, independent Brahman as the foundation of all existence.

-Would you like to proceed to Sutra 6 or revisit any key arguments?